loveencounterflow/hollerith-legacy/README.md

 duplicate data), but it will also be much easier to walk over entries that are to appear in the resulting product.

-And here's how to do that, in four simple steps:
+And here's how to do that, in four easy steps (there's a fifth one, for which see below):

 **①** The original phrase (call it OP); subject has been made a list already: